Building Careers in the Environmental Health Sciences

-Grantsmanship and Content Development Assistance – One on one review of full proposal drafts for new or resubmissions by senior Center Members representing several different disciplines and perspectives is available to all Center Members and their trainees.
-By arrangement – Contact: Frank Speizer or Julie Goodman
+Grantsmanship and Content Development Assistance – One-on-one review of full proposal drafts for new or resubmissions by senior Center Members representing several different disciplines and perspectives is available to all Center Members and their trainees.
+By arrangement – Contact: Frank Speizer or Monica Russell

 Community Outreach and Research Opportunities

-Community Outreach and Engagement Core – Environmental health investigators are increasingly expected to work with community and include community-based prevention research strategies in their portfolio.
-Center investigators are encouraged to participate in activities and events sponsored by our Community Outreach and Engagement Core (COEC).
-Contact Ann Backus, COEC Director for upcoming opportunities and to discuss longer-term projects.
+Community Engagement Core – Environmental health investigators are increasingly expected to work with community and include community-based prevention research strategies in their portfolio.
+Center investigators are encouraged to participate in activities and events sponsored by our Community Engagement Core (CEC).
 See also, our Community Outreach listing on our Events page.